-GASB 24 - Governmental Accounting Standards Board Statement #24: Requires that "on-behalf" payments made by other governments should be included as revenues and expenditures as long as they are for employee benefits.
+GASB 24 - Governmental Accounting Standards Board Statement #24: Establishes accounting rules for pass-through grants, food stamps and on behalf payments of fringe benefits and salaries.
+As it relates to "on behalf payments", GASB 24 requires payments made by other governments to be included as revenues and expenditures as long as they are for employee benefits.
 By law, the City of Chicago has been contributing to the Municipal Employees' Annuity and Benefit Fund of Chicago on behalf of the Board's educational support personnel (ESP).

-GASB 54 - Governmental Accounting Standard Board Statement #54: To improve consistency and clarity in reporting the components of fund balance, governments are required to adopt new fund balance reporting requirements under GASB #54, effective June 30, 2011.
-A hierarchy of fund balance classification has been created based primarily on the extent to which governments are bound by constraints on resources reported in the funds.
-The hierarchy of five classifications of fund balance is:
+GASB 54 - Governmental Accounting Standard Board Statement #54: In order to improve consistency and clarity in fund balance reporting, GASB 54 establishes a hierarchy of fund balance classifications categorized by the extent to which governments are bound by constraints on resources reported in the funds.
+The hierarchy includes:

-- 1. Non-spendable fund balance: Amounts that cannot be spent such as inventories, prepaid amounts, and the principal of a permanent fund.
+- 1. Non-spendable fund balance: Amounts that cannot be spent such as inventories, prepaid amounts and the principal of a permanent fund.
 Also, long-term loans, notes receivables and property held for resale would be reported as non-spendable unless the proceeds are restricted, committed or assigned. - 2.
 Restricted fund balance: Amounts constrained for a specific purpose by external parties, constitutional provision or enabling legislation. - 3.
-Committed fund balance: Amounts constrained for a specific purpose by a government using its highest level of decision-making authority.
-It would require action by the same group to remove or change the constraints placed on the resources. - 4.
+Committed fund balance: Amounts constrained for the specific purposes determined by a formal action of the government's highest level of decision-making authority.
+Formal action is also required by the same group to remove or change the constraints placed on the resources. - 4.
 Assigned fund balance: For all governmental funds other than the general fund, any remaining positive amounts not classified as non-spendable, restricted, or committed.
-For the general fund, assigned fund balance is amounts constrained for the intent to be used for a specific purpose by a governing board, a body or official that has been delegated authority to assign such amount. - 5.
-Unassigned Fund Balance: Amounts not classified as non-spendable, restricted, committed or assigned.
+For the general fund, assigned fund balance is amounts constrained for the intent to be used for a specific purpose by a governing board, a body or official that has been delegated authority to assign such amount.

+5. Unassigned Fund Balance: Amounts not classified as non-spendable, restricted, committed or assigned.
 The general fund is the only fund that would report a positive amount in unassigned fund balance.